varmox/ygeonline/content/post/tanzu-kubernetes-grid-workstation-setup.md

 sudo systemctl start docker && sudo systemctl enable docker
 ```

 Set Docker Socket context to current user.
-This step is crucial, to allow the current user to access the docker socket.
+This step is crucial, to allow the current user to access the docker socket as tanzu cli should run with the current user contexts not sudo.

 ```
 sudo chown $USER:docker /var/run/docker.sock
 ```

+You can also install docker-desktop if you want to have a GUI.

 ***Install Tanzu CLI and Plugin***